FedEx Corporation

 fedex.com

-Over 20 million unique visitors monthly; more than 5.5 million package tracking requests daily and 19 million packages shipped via FedEx Ship Manager monthly.
+Over 32 million unique visitors monthly; more than 6.5 million package tracking requests daily and 20 million labels generated via FedEx Ship Manager monthly

 Operating Facilities